Story written by Vanessa, Mum to Sage and Liam

 The gorgeous Natalie (Clinic Coordinator) has been a blessing to our family making appointments go smoothly and guiding me in the right direction.

-Hannah is now almost 11 and Liam is 9.
+Sage is now almost 11 and Liam is 9.
 They’re used to having appointments every other month for MRI’s, Ophthalmology, dental, X-Rays and other NF Clinic updates.
-However, as the kids get older, their tumours and learning difficulties are starting to become more noticeable – particularly at school.=
+However, as the kids get older, their tumours and learning difficulties are starting to become more noticeable – particularly at school.

-She had her first surgery in late 2020 to remove the two plexiform neurofibromas on her back that were growing rapidly and catching on her clothing.
-Her medical team decided it would be better to remove them early before they became a bigger issue.
+Sage had her first surgery in late 2020 to remove the two plexiform neurofibromas on her back that were growing rapidly and catching on her clothing.
+The medical team decided it would be better to remove them early before they became a bigger issue.

-She is such a kind-hearted happy girl who loves to cook and often says she wants to be a chef when she’s older.
-She loves to go swimming at the weir and spends a lot of time on her iPad doing digital drawing – and getting quite good at it!
-She loves spending time with her best friend and watching Riverdale.
+Sage is such a kind-hearted happy kid who loves to cook and often says they want to be a chef when they're older.
+They love to go swimming at the weir and spends a lot of time on their iPad doing digital drawing – and getting quite good at it!
+Sage loves spending time with her best friend and watching Riverdale.

 Liam has also been diagnosed with scoliosis, ADHD and Autism, as well has learning difficulties, neurofibromas and experiences gastrointestinal issues.